 Human Resources Information Systems (HRIS): HR Software for Small Businesses

-Everything you need to know about human resource information systems, why you need an HRIS, and what to look for when evaluating different platforms to move your HR administration online.
+Everything you need to know about human resource information systems, including why you need an HRIS and what to look for when evaluating different platforms to move your HR administration online.
+Learn how an HRIS can help you streamline important HR tasks such as Applicant Tracking, Onboarding & Offboarding, Benefits Enrollment, PTO Tracking, Payroll, HR Compliance, and more.

 The nature of the global workforce is changing.
 As younger generations take on more responsibility in the workforce, people-centric management styles that focus on employee engagement, talent management, people analytics, and productivity are increasing in popularity.

 With this shift, less emphasis is being placed on traditional workplace norms like 9-to-5 workdays, corporate hierarchy, and organizational charts.
 Instead, organizations now focus on building meaningful company cultures and enhancing the unique conditions that maximize productivity for each individual.
 This means more collaboration, flexible work hours, and a larger remote team.

 This change in workforce dynamics has also altered the needs of those in the workforce.
 Employees require tools that increase connectivity between individuals, enhance communication, and streamline administrative functions.
 Essentially, workers need a better way to stay engaged and administrators need a better way to manage them.

 Most HRIS systems should comprise these components: